 Innovation is a vital part for businesses of all sizes nowadays.
 Especially, with constant transformation and digital development, companies need to be always ready to adapt to new trends in order to stay ahead of the competition.
 An enterprise low-code development platform is the main key to help business leaders be able to do so.

-According to Gartner, “By 2023, over 50% of medium to large enterprises will have adopted an Enterprise Low-Code Application Platforms (LCAP) as one of their strategic application platforms.”
+According to Gartner, “By 2025, 70% of new applications developed by enterprises will use low-code or no-code technologies, up from less than 25% in 2020”.
 In the most recent Critical Capabilities for LCAP report, it evaluates 18 LCAP providers based on several criteria such as product capabilities, market understanding, innovation, overall viability, and many others.
-In this blog, Kyanon Digital wil assess six enterprise low-code platforms positioned as leaders in Gartner Magic Quadrant to help guide you to the appropriate low-code platforms for your needs.
+In this blog, Kyanon Digital wil assess five enterprise low-code platforms positioned as leaders in Gartner Magic Quadrant to help guide you to the appropriate low-code platforms for your needs.

 Mendix is an experienced player and a feature-rich low-code development platform offering powerful visual app development tools for citizen developers, professional engineering and IT departments.
 It is designed to help teams or departments within a business collaborate and build for speed while maintaining compliance and version control over responsive web, mobile, and tablet applications.
 Mendix also has built-in collaboration capabilities to rival Appian, and the responsive mobile and tablet app development capabilities same as Microsoft PowerApps.